After hiking to the Whale Tails sculpture, we headed east toward Richmond and Stowe, Vermont. The next two stops were historic landmarks.

 Old Round Church

 The Old Round Church is one of the few surviving examples of a 16-sided wooden meeting house.
-It was built between 1812 and 1813 and named a National Historic Landmark in 1996.
+Built between 1812 and 1813, it was named a National Historic Landmark in 1996.

 Located in Richmond, Vermont, it is free to visit but be aware that there are only a few parking spots on the road in front of the church.
 During the summer and fall, it is open to the public during the day.

 The building was used for town meetings and as a place of worship for five protestant denominations: Baptists, Christians, Congregationalists, Methodists, and Universalists.
-Now it is maintained by the Richmond Historical Society.
+Now the Richmond Historical Society maintains it.

 According to the historical society, there are three main legends for why William Rhodes decided on that shape.
 The most likely is that it resembled a church in his hometown.
 Another is that Rhodes had 17 workers, one for each side and one for the belfry.
 My favorite option and the most whimsical, is that a rounder building kept the devil from hiding in the corners.